1. What is the application deadline?

 14. I am a Running Start high school student.
 Do I apply as a freshman or a transfer?

 15. Does Seattle University provide unofficial transcript evaluations prior to admission?

 16. Do I need to complete Intro to Biology if I have completed Microbiology and A&P courses?

 17. What are some of the health care facilities that serve as settings for clinical courses?

 18. I have additional questions, who should I contact?

 The application deadline for fall admission is December 1 (if deadline falls on a weekend or holiday students have until offices reopen to submit application materials).
 The application must be submitted by December 1 and all materials must be postmarked by the application due date (December 1) to be considered.

-Applicants apply to the Transfer BSN Program using either the Seattle University Transfer Application OR the Transfer Common Application.
-Applicants should complete one application not both.
+Applicants apply to the Transfer BSN Program using the Seattle University Transfer Application.
 There is not a separate application to the BSN program.
 In addition to the Seattle University Personal Statement, the College of Nursing requires a nursing personal essay and a professional resume.
-Applications can be found here.
+Application can be found here.